leoll2/git-fat/README.md

 * Gracefully handle unmanaged files when the filter is called (either legacy files or files matching the pattern that should some reason not be treated as fat).

+# Acknowledgements

+The original git-fat is developed and maintained by @jedbrown.
+The user @Jwink3101 extended it to support Python 3.